 Most of the engagement sessions I do are an hour before sunset… to get those sunkissed photos… night light glare… and yellow-orange yumminess in the background.
 But this engagement session just proves how beautiful the engagement session can be during a cloudy day.
 I love the way these came out.
 We went to the Lyndon Baines Johnson Memorial Grove in Washington, DC.
 I had never been there… it’s very beautiful, and you pretty much have the space for yourself.
 As you can see, it was pretty laid back, but creative.Enjoy!

 Let me tell you how I got into Wedding Photography.
 It all started with my first semi-professional camera when I was 17.
-My mom had always seen my creative side more than anyone, and thought I could be a great at photography.
-I have loved photography all my life, but it wasn't until I focused all my attention into taking photographs that I became crazed with it.
+My mom had always seen my creative side more than anyone, and thought I was great at photography.
+I loved photography all my life, but it wasn't until I focused all my attention into taking photographs that it became a passion.

-One day I woke up knowing that I was going to do photography for a living.
-So I grabbed my camera and started photographing my own iris in macro mode, photographing landscapes, and doing portraiture of my friends and family.
-Some years later I met the love of my life Dany, and 2 years later I said I will.
+One day I realized I wanted to do photography as a career.
+So I grabbed my camera and started photographing everything: landscapes, people, things, etc. I began doing portraiture of my friends and family.

-I started investigating wedding photography for my wedding, and became head over hills in love with it.
-It was like love at first photo.
+I started investigating wedding photography for my wedding, and became fascinated with it.
 I realized that weddings are truly once in a lifetime events (because very few marry the same person twice!), and that it was an opportunity to capture one of the happiest days of someone's life.
-I practiced, practiced, and practiced more, until I was comfortable being second shooters for friend's weddings, building my portfolio gradually.
+I practiced, practiced, and practiced more, until I was comfortable being second shooters for a friend's wedding, I started building my wedding portfolio gradually.